 Businesses can add SnapChat to their creative strategy to engage the younger demographic.
 Snapchat is just one of the examples of how quickly social media changes, and it is wise to keep up with them, so your brand doesn’t get lost in one snap.

 5. Select Creative Fonts

 Fonts or type styles that were originally reserved for graphic artists and designers are now commonplace and can be used as part of your online branding strategy.

 The internet is a very visual place.
 Marketers have to figure out ways to catch and capture users’ attention.

 Creative fonts are one way to make your message more graphic.
-When you create a brand for your company and product, this can make or break how easy your message is understood.
+Creating a brand for your company and product can make or break how easily your message is understood.